PadmarajBhat/Cloud/Developing Applications with Google Cloud Platform.md

   * this can be used to replicate the environment for a different project or prod/dev/test environment.
   * Note that there is version of the app/code here, it is just a infrastructure management.

+* stackdriver can also intake print statement in the application